Canstar Blue’s 2019 rangehood review has seen Miele, Smeg, Omega, Bosch, Electrolux, Westinghouse and Fisher & Paykel rated on customer satisfaction.

 Whether you’re after a simple rangehood or one with all the bells and whistles, we hope this guide has been a useful tool to help with your rangehood purchase.

-*Prices taken from Appliances Online and respective retailers, correct as of August, 2019
+*Prices taken from retailer websites, correct as of August 2019

 Our latest customer satisfaction research saw a number of brands rated best in different categories:

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
 The outcomes reported are the results from customers within the survey group who have a rangehood installed in their home and have used it in the last 3 months – in this case, 637 people.